 A thought on the origin of the name scalloped potatoes is that it came from an older English word, “collops”, meaning, among other things, slices of meat.
 It is also closely related to the French word, escalope.

-Besides the two types of potatoes, you're also going to need a variety of dried herbs and spices — garlic, parsley, thyme, sage, and rosemary — as well as a little whole milk and chicken broth.
+You're also going to need a variety of dried herbs and spices — garlic, parsley, thyme, sage, and rosemary — as well as a little whole milk and chicken broth.

-How to Make Gruyere Potatoes au Gratin
+How to Make Potatoes Gruyere au Gratin

 - Peel both kinds of potatoes, and cut into very thin slices.